Erik Scott: Other work

-From 1979–1980 he provided bass guitar and vocals for Carl Palmer-led band PM on their sole studio album 1:PM (1980).
+From 1979 to 1980 he provided bass guitar and vocals for Carl Palmer-led band PM on their sole studio album 1:PM (1980).
 Scott's other work in the 1980s included recording as the bassist and a producer on the band Idle Tears' self-titled studio album Idle Tears (1986).
 He was also the co-writer of the Ted Nugent song "When Your Body Talks" on his 1986 studio album Little Miss Dangerous.
 In 1987 Scott was a songwriter for the Triumph studio album Surveillance, which reached gold record status in Canada.
 In 1989 Scott was composer and bassist on the Signal's studio album Loud & Clear as well.
 As a bassist he recorded on Kim Carnes' 1993 compilation album Gypsy Honeymoon: The Best of Kim Carnes, and Pops Staples' 1994 studio album Father, Father, for which he co-wrote the title track.
 Father, Father won the 1994 Grammy Award for Best Contemporary Blues Album.
 In 2004 Scott then played bass on Staples' daughter Mavis Staples' studio album Have a Little Faith.

-In the film industry, Scott has provided music for the motion pictures Waterproof (2000) starring Burt Reynolds, Nothing to Lose (§997), and National Lampoon's Vacation (1983) as well as its sequels.
+In the film industry, Scott has provided music for the motion pictures Waterproof (2000) starring Burt Reynolds, Nothing to Lose (1997), and National Lampoon's Vacation (1983) as well as its sequels.